 - Final date for receiving applications: MONDAY, THE 1st OF OCTOBER 2018

 - By post: please email YPN for further details

 PLEASE NOTE!
 Applications are considered as they arrive.
 Only a limited number of candidates can be accepted for participation.
 The application process for any of the categories may close at any time.
 Early entries are strongly advised.

-Changes to programme are allowed and must be received on 2 October 2017 the latest.
+Changes to the programme are allowed and must be received on 1 October 2018 the latest.

 By submitting the application the Applicant (18 years or older) confirms that they have read, understood and fully agree with the Rules of the competition.
 A breach of the Rules by a contestant or related persons may lead to disqualification and/or withdrawal of the prize.